paarthxx/xyz/content/burn.md

 **tips / hygiene / dust**

 to deal with alkaline dust, people recommend applying vinegar + water to neutralize<br>
-sounded harsh to me so i went with with hazel + water, and in a spray bottle<br>
+sounded harsh to me so i went with witch hazel + water, and in a spray bottle<br>
 spray on the desired area (or everywhere), wipe with wet wipe<br>
 i did this before sleeping, and followed with a generous application of sheabutter.<br>
 tbh my skin was thriving, even more so than usual.